 In short, when replacing an external power supply or charger:

-- Make sure that the voltage matches as closely as possible.
+- Make sure the voltage matches.